AgoraIO-Usecase/AgoraChat-UIKit-rn/docs/v3/en/qa.en.md

 The react-native project created with expo cannot compile and run `uikit` normally.

 Reference: The `expo` project created by default does not have `native` configuration.
 You need to use `npx expo prebuild` to create `ios` and `android` folders and configurations.
 In this way, `uikit` can be compiled and run normally.

+#### flipper compile question

+Flipper Compilation Issue
+In macOS 14.6.1 with Xcode 15.4, compiling react-native 0.71.11 with flipper 0.182.0 may result in the following issue:

+The simplest solution is to add the header file #include <functional> in FlipperTransportTypes.h.

+Reference: Debugging React Native apps with Flipper is deprecated in React Native 0.73.
+We will eventually remove out-of-the box support for JS debugging via Flipper.

+#### ScrollView from react-native-gesture-handler

+ERROR Error: NativeViewGestureHandler must be used as a descendant of GestureHandlerRootView.
+Otherwise the gestures will not be recognized.
+See https://docs.swmansion.com/react-native-gesture-handler/docs/installation for more details.

+#### yarn vs npm in react-native ?

+For `react-native` developers, `yarn` tool is usually used for management.
+The main basis is as follows:

+1. Use the command recommended by the official website to create an application project.
+The project management configuration uses `yarn` by default.
+You can verify it by creating a project `npx @react-native-community/cli init xxx-app`
+2. Check the help document of the cli recommended by the official website to create an application `npx @react-native-community/cli init --help `
+3. Use the official recommended command to create a library project.
+The project management configuration uses `yarn` by default.
+You can verify it by creating a project `npx create-react-native-library@0.34.3 --react-native-version 0.72.17 react-native-xxx-lib`
+4. After creating a project, some scripts are completed through `yarn`, which may automatically execute actions or behaviors, while `npm` cannot trigger automatic execution.